The Zircon system interface is expressed as the

 zx_thread_exit never fails to exit the thread and has a return type of void.

-zx_clock_get cannot fail to get the current time and has a return
+zx_clock_get_monotonic cannot fail to get the current time and has

 zx_object_get_property versus zx_object_get_info